Mang-Tim-tim/20190309-hello-word/README.md

 # 20190309-hello-word
-This is my firtst attempt to creat a repository.
+This is my first attempt to creat a repository.